Qinghai – Tibet Railway

 Scenery along the Qinghai – Tibet Railway

 The scenery along the Qinghai – Tibet Railway is stunning and of various types.
 After the train leaves Xining in Qinghai Province, the altitude gradually rises.
-About an hour after departing from Xining Railway Station, the train travel alongside the blue waters of the vast Qinghai Lake and the breathtaking range of landscapes around it - wetlands, grasslands, snow-capped mountains, and deserts.
-Then the train travel across large desert flatland.
-After Gulmud, the train climbs through desert into the majestic Kunlun Mountains and then Hoh Xil Nature Reserve, where you will encounter various wild animals.
-The train travel into Tibet over the Tanggula Pass.
-A few-minute stop will make at Tanggula Railway Station, which is the highest railway station in the world.
+About an hour after departing from Xining Railway Station, the train travels alongside the blue waters of the vast Qinghai Lake and the breathtaking range of landscapes around it - wetlands, grasslands, snow-capped mountains, and deserts.
+Then the train travels across a large desert flatland.
+After Gulmud, the train climbs through the desert into the majestic Kunlun Mountains and then Hoh Xil Nature Reserve, where you will encounter various wild animals.
+The train travels into Tibet over the Tanggula Pass.
+A few-minute stop will be made at Tanggula Railway Station, which is the highest railway station in the world.

 Scenery along the Qinghai – Tibet Railway

-Other highlights along the rail line include the Tsonag Lake, one of the highest fresh water lakes in the world at 4,594 meter above sea level, and local feature like Mani stone, which are regarded sacred as the sacrifice to the Buddha.
+Other highlights along the rail line include the Tsonag Lake, one of the highest freshwater lakes in the world at 4,594 meters above sea level, and local features like the Mani stone, which is regarded sacred as the sacrifice to the Buddha.

 Create My Trip